 \subsubsection{Dataset}

-We evaluate the proposed framework on the large-scale industrial dataset constructed from a popular Chinese micro-video platform KuaiShou for video and comment recommendation tasks.
+We evaluate the proposed framework on the large-scale industrial dataset constructed from \emph{KuaiShou} platform for video and comment recommendation tasks\footnote{\url{https://github.com/lyingCS/KuaiComt.github.io}}~\cite{our_data}.
 To be specific, the dataset is built from the interaction logs of 19,691 users from October 24 to October 31, 2023.
 For data preprocessing, we split the user interactions into training, validation, and testing sets according to the timestamp.
 The data from the last two days is used for validation and testing respectively, while the remaining data is utilized to train our framework.
 The detailed statistics of the dataset are summarized in Table \ref{tab:dataset_info}.